jcbendernh/SynapseDeltaMaintenance/README.md

 On the settings tab of the ForEach activity, you will notice Sequential is checked.
 This means the pipeline will take longer as only one notebook at a time will run be a lower executor size is needed.
 If this is deselected, additional spark pools will be generated and there will be parallel runs which could necessitate a larger spark pool to be executed for this activity.
 ![picture alt](/img/7.png)

-Under the <b>Delta Table OPTIMIZE AND COMMAND</b> notebook activity, click on Settings to verify that Delta Table Maintenance-2 is listed and select your Spark Pool for automated jobs.
+Under the <b>Delta Table OPTIMIZE AND COMMAND</b> notebook activity, click on Settings to verify that <b>Delta Table Maintenance-2</b> is listed and select your Spark Pool for automated jobs.

 If you expand the Base parameters, this shows the parameters that are passed to the Delta Table Maintenance-2 notebook.
 Do not modify these.
 ![picture alt](/img/8.png)

 Once finished click Save/Commit.
 You can manually run your pipeline or you can add a Trigger for it to run on an automated basis.
-For more on this topic check out https://learn.microsoft.com/en-us/azure/data-factory/how-to-create-schedule-trigger?tabs=data-factory.
+For more on this topic check out [Create a trigger that runs a pipeline on a schedule](https://learn.microsoft.com/en-us/azure/data-factory/how-to-create-schedule-trigger?tabs=data-factory).

-Also, you can review the following article for a more complex maintenance job: https://techcommunity.microsoft.com/t5/azure-synapse-analytics-blog/strengthen-delta-lake-in-synapse-with-auto-maintenance-job/ba-p/3737161#:~:text=Maintenance%20Needed%20for%20Delta%20Lakes%201%20The%20%E2%80%9C,size%20is%20performed%20by%20the%20Vacuum%20command.%20
+Also, you can review the following article for a more complex maintenance job: [Strengthen Delta Lake in Synapse with auto maintenance job](https://techcommunity.microsoft.com/t5/azure-synapse-analytics-blog/strengthen-delta-lake-in-synapse-with-auto-maintenance-job/ba-p/3737161#:~:text=Maintenance%20Needed%20for%20Delta%20Lakes%201%20The%20%E2%80%9C,size%20is%20performed%20by%20the%20Vacuum%20command.%20)